 - Theraplay groups which promote positive attachment and self-esteem;

-- curriculum content in Personal, Social and Health Education and Religious Education;
+- Curriculum content in Relationships, Sex and Health Education and Religious Education;

-- Rainbows and Sunbeams groups which supports children with loss;
+- Rainbows and Sunbeams groups which support children with loss;

-- children trained to support others with issues in the playground;
+- Caring Cadets: Children trained to support others with issues in the playground;

 We always act in line with our anti-bullying policy and any cases are dealt with seriously by staff.
-We raise awareness of anti-bullying issues through participation in the national Anti-Bullying week initiative each year, led by the PSHE Coordinator & the school council.
+We raise awareness of anti-bullying issues through participation in the national Anti-Bullying Week initiative each year, led by the RSHE Leader & the School Council.